Aegrotat and Posthumous Awards

-- the candidate's prior performance shows beyond reasonable doubt that he/she would have passed but for the illness/event which occurred.
+- the candidate's prior performance shows beyond reasonable doubt that they would have passed but for the illness/event which occurred.

-- The candidate is unlikely to be able to return to complete his/her studies at a later date.
+- The candidate is unlikely to be able to return to complete their studies at a later date.

 No candidate shall be exempted from submitting and defending a research thesis or from presenting a Master's dissertation (or equivalent) where such is required.
 It follows, therefore, that Examining Boards may not recommend the award of Aegrotat research degrees, and that Aegrotat taught Master's degrees may be awarded only where the work done for the dissertation can be examined.